 The conditions for the aurora borealis to come into vision are no different in Northern Ireland.
 It takes the right weather and atmospheric conditions for them to happen.
-To be more precise, the northern lights can be seen from almost around every spot in the northern hemisphere.
+To be more precise, the northern lights can be seen from almost every spot in the northern hemisphere.
 If you understand what these lights exactly are, you will be sure of that.

 The conditions for the northern lights to happen require extreme darkness.
-That’s why it’s always suggested that you chase this phenomenal wonder during the winter months when the sky is utterly dark.
+That’s why it’s always suggested that you chase this phenomenal wonder during winter when the sky is utterly dark.
 So, if we’re speaking of Northern Ireland, September through March should be your best picks.

 County Donegal